osm2pgsql-dev/osm2pgsql/README.md

 ## Installing ##

+Most Linux distributions include osm2pgsql.
+It is also available on macOS with [Homebrew](http://brew.sh/).
+Unoffical builds for Windows are built by [AppVeyor](https://ci.appveyor.com/project/openstreetmap/osm2pgsql/history) but you need to find the right build artifacts.

 The latest source code is available in the OSM git repository on github and can be downloaded as follows: